 DCA Member Index Benchmark means a benchmark of total aggregate results for all Participant organisations.

 Fee means the fee payable by you for participation in the DCA Member Index, as notified by us.

 GST Law means the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

-Inclusive Employer means a DCA Member who has participated in the DCA Member Index and invited at least 65% of their workforce to participate and achieved results that exceeded the National Benchmark Index on at least five of the following measures:
+Inclusive Employer means a DCA Member who administered the DCA Member Index survey between 1 July 2021 and 30 September 2021 and invited at least 65% of their workforce to participate and achieved results that exceeded the National Benchmark Index on at least five of the following measures: